achingbrain/munitorum/README.md

 #### Space Marine Legions

-- Magnus the Red, Vulkan, Ferrus Manus and Leman Russ take legion-specific Terminator bodyguard, all other Primarchs use generic legion types - is this intentional?
-- How does adding a Centurion to a Dreadnought Talon work?
-Replace one Dreadnought stand with something like the 40k Blood Angels Librarian Dreadnought or an additional stand of power armoured marines, one of which is a character?
 - Iron Warriors Iron Circle stats are missing

 #### Titan Legions

-- How many upgrades can Legio Titanicus units take?
 - Should Laser Burner Battle Titan Weapon be AND instead of OR like other weapons with both assault and small arms profiles?
 - The 'Carapace Landing Pad' titan weapon option is not marked as 'Carapace mount only'
-- Warmonger has 'Doomstrike Missles', are these the same as 'Deathstrike Missiles'?

 #### Legio Custodes

-- How many upgrades can Legio Custodes units take?
-- Custodes Tribune has no weapons - is this intentional?
-- Custodes Aquilon Terminator unit has 'Teleport' special rule on the reference sheet but the Tharanatoi Detachment only has 'Carrier' upgrade available and not 'Transport'
 - Ephoroi Custodes have the 'Carrier' upgrade, what do they count as for transport purposes?
-- Custodes Telemon Heavy Dreadnought does not have the 'Walker' special rule
-- Custodes Vehicles/War Engines have their Speed/Type columns the wrong way round
+Sentinel Guard?
-- What are the strategy and initiative ratings for Custodes?
+- Legio Custodes are missing from the main index

 #### Imperial Militia